StatCan/aaw/docs/en/3-MLOps/Machine-Learning-Training-Pipelines.md

 ## How to Train Models

+There are multiple ways to train machine learning models and it is not our place to tell anyone how to do it.
+That being said we have provided below a couple of guides on how to train machine learning models using the tools available on the AAW.
+The first tutorial is about training a simple model directly in a JupyterLab notebook.
+The second tutorial assumes the user is more advanced and is interested in defining an MLOps pipeline for training models using Argo Workflows.

 ### Create a Notebook Server on the AAW

+!!! info "Notebook Servers"
-First, you need to create and spin up a new notebook server.
-[Follow the instructions found here to get started.](https://docs.google.com/presentation/d/12yTDlbMCmbg0ccdea2h0vwhs5YTa_GHm_3DieG5A-k8/edit?usp=sharing) Regardless of whether you plan on doing work in JupyterLab, R Studio or something more advanced with Argo Workflows, you'll need the appropriate notebook server.
+    Regardless of whether you plan on working in JupyterLab, R Studio or something more advanced with Argo Workflows, you'll need the appropriate notebook server.
+[Follow the instructions found here to get started.](https://docs.google.com/presentation/d/12yTDlbMCmbg0ccdea2h0vwhs5YTa_GHm_3DieG5A-k8/edit?usp=sharing)

 ### Using JupyterLab

 ![JupyterLab](../images/jupyterlab.jpg)

+!!! info "JupyterLab is Popular"
-_Training machine learning models with JupyterLab is a popular approach among data scientists and machine learning engineers._
+    Training machine learning models with JupyterLab is a popular approach among data scientists and machine learning engineers.

-Here are the steps to train a machine learning model with JupyterLab on the AAW:
+Here you will find the steps required to train a machine learning model with JupyterLab on the AAW.
+Because we are a multi-lingual environment, we've done our best to provide code examples in our most popular languages, `Python`, `R` and `SAS`.

 #### 1. Import the required libraries

-Once you a JupyterLab session running, you need to import the required libraries for your machine learning model.
-This could include libraries such as NumPy, Pandas, Scikit-learn, Tensorflow, or PyTorch.
+Once you have a JupyterLab session running, you need to import the required libraries for your machine learning model.
+This could include libraries such as `NumPy`, `Pandas`, `Scikit-learn`, `Tensorflow`, or `PyTorch`.
+If you are using `R`, you'll want `tidyverse`, `caret` and `janitor`.

 === "Python"
     ``` py title="libraries.py" linenums="1"